LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	deterministic(Test) :- Goal.
 	fails(Test) :- Goal.
 	throws(Test, Ball) :- Goal.
+	throws(Test, Balls) :- Goal.

 This is a straightforward dialect.
 For `succeeds/1` tests, `Goal` is expected to succeed.
 For `deterministic/1` tests, `Goal` is expected to succeed once without leaving a choice-point.
 For `fails/1` tests, `Goal` is expected to fail.
-For `throws/2` tests, `Goal` is expected to throw the exception term `Ball`.
+For `throws/2` tests, `Goal` is expected to throw the exception term `Ball` or one of the exception terms in the list `Balls`.
 An alternative test dialect that can be used with the same expressive power is:

 	test(Test, Outcome) :- Goal.